turingschool/front-end-curriculum/lessons/jquery-dom-traversal-and-manipulation.md

 (This should take 10 minutes.)

-## Lecture, Part Three: Filtering and Traversal
+## Part Three: Filtering and Traversal

 Let's talk about a few [DOM traversal methods](http://api.jquery.com/category/traversing/tree-traversal/).